RichardScottOZ/geoscience_language_models/README.md

 ## Update

 A fork to consider minor corrections and updating for future use, including:-

 ### Portuguese
 ### Spanish

+- Perhaps add _multi versions of all nrcan libary that will take a language flag?

 To update, will need to change: